-If an exhibition is being shown at two or more institutions, one institution should apply on behalf of all participants.
+If an exhibition will be shown at two or more institutions, one institution should apply on behalf of all participants.
 The Federal Council requires that the applicant have previously organized at least one exhibition with objects borrowed from one or more international public and/or private collections.

 Applicants may submit only one application, under either the international or the domestic program, for the same exhibition.

-Eligible objects include works of art, other artifacts or objects, rare documents, books and other printed materials, photographs, films, and videotapes.
-Such objects must have educational, cultural, historical, or scientific value, and the exhibition must be certified by the Secretary of State’s designee as being in the national interest.
+Eligible objects include works of art, artifacts or objects, rare documents, books and other printed materials, photographs, films, and electronic materials.
+Such objects must have educational, cultural, historical, or scientific value, and the exhibition must be certified by the Secretary of State's designee as being in the national interest.

-Note: For concerns of risk, the Federal Council is generally opposed to indemnifying oil on copper paintings, pastels, chalks, charcoals, lacquer objects, certain types of glass (including enamels), works on parchment or vellum, marquetry, frescoes, and other fragile objects.
-Oversized works (exceeding 10 feet in any direction), and oil on wood panel paintings will be reviewed on a case by case basis.
+Note: For concerns of risk, the Federal Council is generally opposed to indemnifying oil on copper paintings, objects containing pastel, chalk, charcoal, lacquer, certain types of glass (including enamels), works on parchment or vellum, marquetry, frescoes, and other fragile objects.
+Oversized objects (exceeding ten feet in any direction), and oil on wood panel paintings will be reviewed on a case by case basis.
 Oil on single wood panels larger than two feet by three feet (with one dimension no greater than 24 inches) will not be indemnified.
 Please see Question 12(c) in the Indemnity Narrative instructions for more information.

 The Arts and Artifacts Indemnity Act allows coverage for a single exhibition up to $1,800,000,000.
 The total dollar amount of indemnity agreements which can be in effect at any one time is $15 billion.
 This limit includes all current agreements as well as new certificates awarded through these guidelines.

 Application Submission Deadline Dates

-The application deadline is March 16, 2015 for Certificates of Indemnity that will be issued as early as July 1, 2015.
-(The Indemnity Advisory Panel and Federal Council meetings occur approximately eight weeks and twelve weeks, respectively, following the deadline date.)
+The Indemnity Advisory Panel and Federal Council meetings occur approximately eight weeks and twelve weeks, respectively, following each deadline date.
 An application should not be submitted more than one year and three months in advance of the indemnity period.
 Contact the Indemnity Administrator (see Contact below) to discuss which deadline may be most appropriate to your program.